lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 I deleted my essay "Why Genius Zhiwei must go to the USA".
 Though it has a lot of good points there, but as now I live in China.
 I should appreciate more good aspect of it instead of being unhappy where I am now often.

+Once I try to be female for some days, I can understand my wife and the female in my life better.
+Because I have the exact feeling in some moments.

 If we are unhappy, it is because we couldn't accept some things.
 While the price of my house drops down, so, the value of technology climbs up.
 Actually, it seems in China now, my state is kind of lucky.
 Comparing to the whole world, my financial, family and market situations seems still good.

+I was kind of frustrated with the companies who rejected me of lacking my bachlor degrees without evaluating my ability in these years hunting the job.
+Now, I will say to them, thanks, it is fine.
+Because it was just learning thing and matter of time, and I was good at it.
+I really liked to learn some Calculus in Youtube Shorts.

+Thanks to the world.
+My well beings depends on other human beings.
+I hope my struggling story in this year can help you feel better if you are not good recently too.

+Instead of needing the help of people in this situations, I should help people more and I am able to.
+There needs to be more engineers who can speak fluent English in China.
+There needs to be more engineers in China.
+There needs to be more people who trust they can learn any thing.
+And I am able to help these people.